Flares and Crohn's Disease

 Drink Enough Water

 It's important to stay hydrated when you have Crohn's.
 Chronic diarrhea can cause dehydration and kidney problems.
 Medications and fiber supplements can also raise your dehydration risk.
-Be sure to drink several glasses of fluid a day to stay hydrated.
+Be sure to drink several glasses of water a day to stay hydrated.
 Depending on the severity of diarrhea, you may need to drink more.
 Your doctor can help you figure out how much fluid is right for you.

 Surgery for Serious Crohn's